 Talk about a sport taking a physical toll!
 We’re quite used to baseball players having shoulder problems.
 Bad knees in soccer players are no big headline.
 But what is an injury most specific to BJJ?
 Let me make this a little bit clearer.
 What is an injury most specific to Gi BJJ?
 Yeah, the whole body gets a beating and you might be hard-pressed to find an answer if you’ve been enjoying the Gentle Art (pun intended) in the Gi longer than 3 years.
 However, the moment you try and type back an answer you’ll get on – the fingers.
 Gi player’s fingers are so destroyed they literally have to be held together by BJJ finger tape.

 What Happens To The Fingers?

 The repeated trauma of constant pressure on the joint, as well as frequent minor dislocations, is a great recipe for arthritis.
 The joints primarily swell up, with inflammation being the body’s preferred answer to the inflicted trauma.
 Inflammation is caused by the constant tugging and pulling that puts enormous strain on the finger joints.
-This constant inflammation and trauma result in the reduction of cartilage in the joints, which is known as arthritis.
+This constant inflammation and trauma result in the reduction of cartilage in the joints, which is the definition of arthritis.

-Arthritis, or osteoarthritis, is a degenerative joint disease, in the case of BJJ caused by the constant wear-and-tear.
-The condition may include the formation of bone spurs, bony enlargements and profuse ligament and tendon damage.
+Arthritis, or osteoarthritis, is a degenerative joint disease, in the case of BJJ caused by constant, gradual wear-and-tear.
+The condition may include the formation of bone spurs, bony enlargements, and profuse ligament and tendon damage.
 The end result – pain.
-And by pain, I mean constant pain that’s greatly exacerbated by gripping again and again.
+And by pain, I mean constant pain that’s greatly exacerbated by gripping again and again with sore fingers.
 This is where BJJ finger tape comes in.

 Best Finger Tape On The Market

-Finger taping for BJJ starts with one very important step – choosing the best tape available to you.
+Finger tapping for BJJ starts with one very important step – choosing the best tape available to you.
 You’d be surprised how much pain you can spare yourself if you start using BJJ finger tape as soon as you notice the first signs of arthritis.
-So let’s take a look at a few solid tape products available on the market.
+So let’s take a look at a few solid tape products available on the market:

 This tape is a bit on the thicker side, but as you’ll see later on, this might be just what you’re looking for.
 It is 3/4” wide and very strong, thanks to the thickness.
 A great aspect of this tape is that it stretches quite a bit.
 This is mostly due to the material.
 The Magic Finger tape is an innovative combination of Latex and Rubber, offering unique properties.
 The tape has an impressively tight seal, even in very sweaty conditions.
-It’s simple in terms of design and colors, but top class in terms of providing the service it is intended for.
+It’s simple in terms of design and colors, but the top class in terms of providing the service it is intended for.
+Available in bright green.

 This is one of the thickest tapes available, standing at 1 and 1/2” wide.
 Very useful for wrapping larger areas, such as toes, or for the buddy-system.
 A great caveat of this tape is its price – it is the cheapest on this list.
 It holds really well and also provides an additional gripping surface.
-On a negative note, it’s is short and does not last long when used constantly.
+On a slightly negative note, it’s is short and does not last long when used constantly.
 However, this is often solved by the length of the tape which comes at a staggering 40 yards.

 A 15-yard roll with a 0.3-inch width is always a good starting point in the search for the optimal BJJ finger tape.
 It has a high thread count and will last for a long time.
 It’s not too thick, which makes it great for wrapping the joints of the smaller fingers.
 It performs admirably under the harsh conditions of sparring, holding impressively.
-It’s made of “low slipping” material which gives it it’s tight holding properties.
+It’s made of “low slipping” material which gives it its tight holding properties.
 The secret behind TapTape’s success is the high thread count of the tape.
 This makes it next to impossible to tear it once you put it in place.
 It also means unraveling is not an option.
 It is very easy to apply and even easier to remove, which is often not the case with sturdy finger tapes.

 This is as minimalist BJJ finger tape as they get.
 Personally, I find this to be a huge benefit.
-It comes in a simple packaging and only in black color.
-However, it is one of the favorites of grapplers worldwide.
+It comes in very simple packaging and only in the color black.
+No wonder it is one of the favorites of grapplers worldwide.
 It’s a non-elastic tape providing maximum compression and great tension.
 It’s sturdier than the others on this list making it the best choice for immobilization of joints.
-It provides great value for the price since it comes with two rolls of tape.
+It provides great value for the price since it comes with two rolls of tape in the package.

 How To Use BJJ Finger Tape

 For me, X-taping is the method of choice.
 It provides me with great support while allowing the fingers as much mobility as possible.
-It is very durable and much tighter than single joint taping.
+It is very durable and much tighter than single joint BJJ finger taping.
 The X pattern allows the wrapping to support itself along with the fingers.

 The X-taping pattern requires long pieces of tape, which is what must be considered when choosing a tape.
 The wrap starts on the side of a knuckle and after a couple of circles around it goes on to the other side crossing over the palm side of the joint.
 After a few more circles it goes back forming the X.

-Buddy taping is used to support really bad finger joints.
+Buddy taping is the best method to support really bad finger joints.
 It can be used with both single joint control, or X-taping as the base.
-In simple terms, buddy system means you tape two of your fingers to one another.
+In simple terms, the buddy system means you tape two of your fingers to one another.
 This provides extra support, much like a sling does for a broken bone.

 Despite being the preferred method for competitors, this is the safest method to use for rolling as well.
 The small finger is a great example of a disaster waiting to happen.
 It gets caught inside a sleeve or pants so often that it can get really painful really fast.
-AS such, buddy taping it can keep it as safe as possible.
+As such, buddy BJJ finger taping can keep it as safe as possible.
 Kurt will show you the way how: